lifeplus

 Book Doctor Appointment

 Haemorrhoids, commonly referred to as piles, are swollen blood vessels located in or around the anus and rectum.
 These enlarged veins can cause discomfort, pain, and sometimes bleeding.
-Depending on their location, haemorrhoids can be categorized as either internal or external:
+Depending on their location, It can be categorized as either internal or external:

 Types of Haemorrhoids

 1. Internal Haemorrhoids – Found inside the rectum, they are generally painless.
 They may cause bleeding, particularly during bowel movements.
-In some cases, internal haemorrhoids may prolapse, slipping outside the anus, leading to irritation and discomfort.
+In some cases, internal piles may prolapse, slipping outside the anus, leading to irritation and discomfort.

 2. External Haemorrhoids: Located around the outside of the anus, these are more likely to cause pain.
 Symptoms include itching, swelling, and in some cases, the formation of a painful clot known as a thrombosed haemorrhoid.